opea-project/docs/guide/installation/gmc_install/gmc_install.md

 ## GenAI-microservices-connector(GMC)

 GMC can be used to compose and adjust GenAI pipelines dynamically on Kubernetes.
 It can leverage the microservices provided by GenAIComps and external services to compose GenAI pipelines.
-External services might be running in a public cloud or on-prem by providing an URL and access details such as an API key and ensuring there is network connectivity.
-It also allows users to adjust the pipeline on the fly like switching to a different Large language Model(LLM), adding new functions into the chain(like adding guardrails),etc. GMC supports different types of steps in the pipeline, like sequential, parallel and conditional.
+External services might be running in a public cloud or on-prem.
+Just provide an URL and access details such as an API key and ensure there is network connectivity.
+It also allows users to adjust the pipeline on the fly like switching to a different Large language Model(LLM), adding new functions into the chain(like adding guardrails), etc. GMC supports different types of steps in the pipeline, like sequential, parallel and conditional.
 For more information: https://github.com/opea-project/GenAIInfra/tree/main/microservices-connector

 ## Install GMC

 **Prerequisites**

-- A running Kubernetes cluster with at least 16 CPUs, 32GB of memory, and 100GB of disk space.
+- For the ChatQnA example ensure your cluster has a running Kubernetes cluster with at least 16 CPUs, 32GB of memory, and 100GB of disk space.
 To install an Kubernetes cluster as your platform:
 [Kubernetes installation](../k8s_install/)

 **Build and push your image to the location specified by `CTR_IMG`:**